Macro-Jê languages

 Macro-Jê (also spelled Macro-Gê) is a medium-sized language family in South America, mostly in Brazil but also in the Chiquitanía region in Santa Cruz, Bolivia, as well as (formerly) in small parts of Argentina and Paraguay.
 It is centered on the Jê language family, with most other branches currently being single languages due to recent extinctions.

 Families

 The Macro-Jê family was first proposed in 1926, and has undergone moderate modifications since then.
-Kaufman (1990) finds the proposal "probable".